zlc1004/CS10HA7/dev.md

 At an individual level, a cybersecurity attack can result in everything from identity theft to extortion attempts, to the loss of important data like family photos.
 Everyone relies on critical infrastructure like power plants, hospitals, and financial service companies.
 Securing these and other organizations is essential to keeping our society functioning.

+### Impact on Society

+Cybersecurity is crucial for protecting sensitive information, maintaining privacy, and ensuring the integrity of systems and networks.
+As technology continues to advance, the potential for cyber threats increases, making cybersecurity a top priority for individuals, businesses, and governments alike.
+Cybersecurity is essential for safeguarding personal data, financial information, and critical infrastructure from cyberattacks.
+It helps prevent identity theft, data breaches, and cybercrime, ensuring the safety and privacy of individuals and organizations.
+In an increasingly interconnected world, effective cybersecurity measures are vital for maintaining trust in digital systems and protecting against evolving threats.

 ### The History of Cybersecurity: Timeline

 <iframe